CONSTRUCTION ACCIDENTS

 • Paralysis or death.

-The following web links go into more detail regarding the most significant New York labor laws:
+The following web links go into more detail regarding the most significant New York labor laws that can apply in construction accidents: